-Entries in Area 6 will be recognized in two genres: multi-camera and single-camera.
+Entries in Area 5 will be recognized in two genres: multi-camera and single-camera.
 The number of nominees will be proportional to the number of submissions in each genre, with at least one nomination for each, if the genre has a minimum of 5% of the total number of submissions and provided the 5% is no less than three submissions.

-Area 7 and 8: A Variety show is traditionally formatted for a live audience in a multi-camera format and can include musical acts or sketch comedy pieces but not limited to all of these together.
-In the cases where there is a single camera fictional "arc" over the series, this project should be entered into either Contemporary, Period or Fantasy, or Narrative categories.
-All scripted re-enactments should be entered as either Period, Fantasy or Contemporary (1/2 hour or 1 hour).
+Area 6 and 7: A Variety show is traditionally formatted for a live audience in a multi-camera format and can include musical acts or sketch comedy pieces but not limited to all of these together (see definitions for talk and scripted variety series).

-Note: All entries in Production Design for a Variety or Reality Series and Variety Specials must upload a PDF that contains a minimum of five photos (maximum of ten) of the new sets that are being submitting.
+All entries in Production Design for a Variety or Reality Series and Variety Specials must upload a PDF that contains a minimum of five photos (maximum of ten) of the new sets that are being submitting.

-Area 7 OUTSTANDING PRODUCTION DESIGN FOR A VARIETY OR REALITY SERIES For a variety, reality, reality competition or game show series
+Area 6 OUTSTANDING PRODUCTION DESIGN FOR A VARIETY OR REALITY SERIES

+For a variety, reality, reality competition or game show series

-Area 8 OUTSTANDING PRODUCTION DESIGN FOR A VARIETY SPECIAL
+Area 7 OUTSTANDING PRODUCTION DESIGN FOR A VARIETY SPECIAL